ostad-ai/Machine-Learning/README.md

 10) **Sigmoid functions (curves):** Some examples are included.
 They are widely used in neural networks and deep learning.
 11) **Conditional probability:** We review the conditional probability and based on it, we get the multiplication rule.
 12) **Inclusion-exclusion principle:** We review this principle both in set theory and in probability.
 Python code is also provided.
+13) **Probability, independent events:** The property of independent events are mentioned here.
+Also, multiplication rule is included with some examples.